 A website is the home of your online business.
-But choosing a name isn’t easy — the best names aren’t always available, or are too expensive.
+Building a website is now relatively easy — there are several providers to choose from, and some services that do most of the leg-work for you.
+But choosing a name isn’t quite as easy — the best names aren’t always available, or are too expensive.
 But investing in a proper website name can be worth it — top-level domains (TLD’s) live up to their name and enjoy a lofty level of prominence in the hierarchical domain name system of the internet, being domains that are in the DNS root zone.

 There is a number of compelling reasons why .io domains are such a hot item and when a web domain manages to acquire such an enviable level of kudos it is worth paying attention to the reasons why this is the case.

 Originally, the .io domain was representative of British Indian Ocean Territory but things have moved on from that original point and it is a TLD that has subsequently become synonymous with gaming, technology, and cool start-ups.

 A fundamental reason for the rise in popularity of .io domains is primarily attributed to the fact that IO is an abbreviation that is heavily used to represent input/output in computer science terms.

 Another good reason why .io extensions are enjoying a surge in popularity is the fact that there is currently a high level of availability than more traditional domain endings.

 This means that if you have a preferred domain there is currently a reasonable chance that you might be able to get what you want without paying too much of a premium.

 Confirm your business identity